 “We create an atmosphere at the school which is friendly, as well as studious in the classroom”.
 Member of staff, Europaskolan Södermalm.

-Europaskolan Vasa is at the heart of Vasastan in central Stockholm.
+Europaskolan Vasa or Vasa International School of Stockholm, as is the new name since 2016, is at the heart of Vasastan in central Stockholm.
 A school characterised by engagement from students as well as teachers and parents.
 Our relatively low number of students contributes to a friendly atmosphere that creates a school where all are welcome.

-The international school at Europaskolan Vasa is integrated with the bilingual school.
+The Vasa International School of Stockholm is integrated with the bilingual school.
 This enriches the school by giving a distinctly international hue to our teaching as well as the school community.